feincms/django-tree-queries/README.rst

 - Call the ``with_tree_fields()`` queryset method if you require the additional fields respectively the CTE.
 - Call the ``order_siblings_by("field_name")`` queryset method if you want to order tree siblings by a specific model field.
+Note that Django's standard ``order_by()`` method isn't supported -- nodes are returned according to the `depth-first search algorithm
+  <https://en.wikipedia.org/wiki/Depth-first_search>`__.
+It's not possible to
+  order siblings by more than one field either.
 - Create a manager using ``TreeQuerySet.as_manager(with_tree_fields=True)`` if you want to add tree fields to queries by default.